djwalto/CheckUP/README.md

     "flagged" boolean default false,
     "date" date not null default CURRENT_DATE
 );
-3. Open up your editor of choice and run an `npm install`
+3. Open up your editor of choice and run an `npm install`.
-4. Run `npm run server` in your terminal
+4. Run `npm run server` in your terminal.
-5. Run `npm run client` in your terminal
+5. Run `npm run client` in your terminal.
 6. The `npm run client` command will open up a new browser tab for you!